bpack/docker-hugo-npm/README.md

 * `make rmi` - Force remove the image locally.

 The default version of 'latest' for the image can be overridden for the purposes of tagging by specifying `make VERSION=x.x.x build`.
 The same would need to be done for the `push` target to upload the image.

+Details on how I use this image can be found at [https://www.benjaminpack.com/blog/hugo-site-automation](https://www.benjaminpack.com/blog/hugo-site-automation/).